shorebirdtech/docs/docs/status.md

 (currently slower than Android) and patch size (larger than Android) differences in the alpha product.

-We expect to reach parity with Shorebird on Android around September 2023.
+We expect to reach parity with Shorebird on Android around October 2023.

 You can see all open issues for iOS [on GitHub](https://github.com/shorebirdtech/shorebird/issues?q=is%3Aopen+is%3Aissue+label%3Aios)